-Ad extensions can be the difference between engaging a search engine user and missing out on a potential customer.
+Ad extensions can be the difference between a new customer or a missed opportunity.
 We think it’s really important to understand more about how they work to ensure you’re gaining maximum clicks and conversions through your paid search ads.

 They are used to include additional information right below your ad copy.
 The extensions you add might be a contact number or a link to a specific page on your site.
 There’s no additional cost, so you’ll just pay on a cost-per-click basis which is the same price as you’d pay for clicks on your main ad copy.

-Ad extensions can help you stand out amongst the competition, improve your ad performance and increase your number of clicks.
-They’re an essential part of optimising your paid search ads as they can improve their overall quality and create a better customer journey.
+Ad extensions can help you stand out amongst the competition, improve your ad performance and increase clicks.
+They’re an essential part of PPC as they can improve the overall quality of your ads and create a smoother customer journey.
 When you use extensions in the right way, Google can reward you with an improved quality score which can reduce your click cost.

 There are some different types of ad extensions; they can be manual, automatic or both.
 We’ve explained the different options you can use to provide potential customers with helpful information:

 Sitelinks are used to lead people to a page on your site and are useful for most types of businesses.
 They will be presented differently depending on the position of your ad and the device the ad is appearing on.
 You can add both a hyperlink and text to describe the page.

 - You can also add sitelinks with a destination that leads to your company’s social media accounts; i.e. LinkedIn, YouTube, Twitter and Facebook.
 But otherwise, they need to land on your site.